yoctore/yocto-router/README.md

   {
     "method"  : "YOUR_VALID_HTTP_METHOD_NAME_HERE",
     "path"    : "YOUR_ROUTE_PATTERN_HERE",
-    "regexp"  : "true|false" // Eval string as a regexp or not "controller" : {
+    "regexp"  : "true|false", // Eval string as a regexp or not "priority" : 100, // Defined your priority order on route definition into express "controller" : {
       "name"  : "YOUR_CONTROLLER_NAME_HERE",
       "fn"  : "YOUR_CONTROLLER_FN_NAME_HERE"